Class AbstractDelegate<C extends JComponent>

 JComponent.getToolTipText()for more information.- Returns:

-- The tooltip text.
+- The tooltip text or an empty

 -